aerospike/backup-go/cmd/asrestore/readme.md

                                  Default is 128 with batch writes enabled, or 16 without batch writes. (default 128) --extra-ttl int            For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
-  -u, --unique                   Skip records that already exist in the namespace;
-                                 Don't touch them.

-  -r, --replace                  Fully replace records that already exist in the namespace;
-                                 Don't update them.

-  -g, --no-generation            Don't check the generation of records that already exist in the namespace.
   -T, --timeout int              Set the timeout (ms) for commands. (default 10000)
       --retry-base-timeout int   Set the initial delay between retry attempts in milliseconds (default 1000) --retry-multiplier float   retry-multiplier is used to increase the delay between subsequent retry attempts.